How to Be an Atheist: Why Many Skeptics Aren't Skeptical Enough (with commentary)

 He could be asking, "If God doesn't exist, what's the point of living?"

 This question has been answered about a million times by atheists online, but Stokes specifically targeted Richard Dawkins with this question.
-To give you an idea of just how much research Stokes did on his book, the very first search result on Google links to an entire documentary by Richard Dawkins answering this very question.
+To give you an idea of just how much research Stokes did on his book, the very first search result of this topic on Google links to an entire documentary by Richard Dawkins answering this very question.
 But if you prefer something pithy, consider a quote from Dan Barker, "Asking, 'If there is no God, what is the purpose of life?' is like asking, 'If there is no master, whose slave will I be?'"

 A second interpretation to his questions could be, "If God doesn't exist, why do you care if people worship a non-existent deity?"